minoobeyzavi/Future-Projects/README.md

 Positive vs ... popularity

-Best pilot in the galaxy
+Best pilot in the galaxy</br>

+Hercules
+provide effective therapy and healing and empowering their lives through psychology, spirituality, literature, philosophy, music and photography.

+Paolo Maldini

+Be Brave, Simplify, Have Clarity and Integrity!
+Everything is Easy!